thesukantadey/TF_ADBU/README.md

 1. Upload the .ipynb file into your Google Drive and open it using Google Colab (Colaboratory).

-2. You have to run all the code cells chronogically.
-If you don't do so, you may face error while you execute some depenent python commands which was defined in previous cells.
+2. You have to run all the code cells chronologically.
+If you don't do so, you may face error while you execute some dependent python commands which was defined in previous cells.